fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 Selenium is a project that is used to automate control of a web browser.
 The pytest-selenium plugin7 is the Python binding for it.
-With it, you can launch a web browser and use it to open URLs, exercise web applications, and fill out
+With it, you can launch a web browser and use it to open URLs, exercise web applications, and fill out forms.
+You can also programmatically control the browser to test a web site or web application.

 8. https://www.python.org/dev/peps/pep-0008
 9. https://pypi.python.org/pypi/pycodestyle